 6. Pour the batter into the prepared loaf pan and smooth the top with a spatula.

-7. Cook for 45–50 minutes, or until a toothpick inserted in the middle is clean
+7. Bake for 45–50 minutes, or until a toothpick inserted in the middle comes out clean.

 8. Cool completely before slicing to prevent crumbling.